SOFZP/see-your-solana-node-stake/README.md

-# see-your-solana-node-stake
-Show solana node stake for any node
+# Show Solana node stakers for any node

 1. Upload the script file to the user's folder on the server